unicef/publicgoods-toolkit/adoptability.md

   While it's not common for open source projects to have professional security audits conducted, because such audits are expensive.
   However, it happens sometimes, and when it does happen that's a very good sign.
-The results of the audit should be publicly available from the project's home site (after any important issues found by the audit have been fixed and released, of course).
+The results of the audit, which review security issues at a particular point in time, should be publicly available from the project's home site (after any important issues found by the audit have been fixed and released, of course).

-  If you are seriously considering using a product for especially sensitive data, then you might commission a security audit if you have the resources to do so, and offer to make the results available to the project.
+  If you are seriously considering using a product for especially sensitive data, then you might commission a security audit if you have the resources to do so and offer to make the results available to the project.
 You would send those results in however the project requests; typically, that would just be via their normal security reporting channels.
+[Security audits funded by Mozilla](https://wiki.mozilla.org/MOSS/Secure_Open_Source/Completed), such as for the open source Thunderbird email product, are publicly posted.

-  **KEY RECOMMENDATION**:See if any security audits are publicly available.
+  **KEY RECOMMENDATION**: See if any security audits are publicly available.

 ## Stability and Reliability